2024 Manchester Airport brawl: Altercation

-On July 23, 2024, at approximately 7:20 p.m., a fight was reported involving multiple passengers of Qatar Airways flight QR023 in Manchester Airport.
+On 23 July at approximately 7:20 p.m., a fight was reported involving multiple passengers of Qatar Airways flight QR023 in Manchester Airport.
 A second call about the altercation was made at 8:20 p.m., claiming it had occurred in the Starbucks of the airport's terminal two.
 A third call about the incident was made at 8:30 p.m. in the car park area of the airport.
 The police arrived to the scene and found the two brothers, 25 year-old Muhammed Amaad, 20 year-old Mohammed Fahir Amaaz, as well as the mother of the duo, 56 year-old Shameem Akhtar.

-The altercation was caused by an argument that ensued between the brothers and an alleged victim, known as Ismaeil, who was headbutted and punched twice by one of the brothers.
+The altercation was caused by an argument that ensued between the brothers and Abdulkareem Ismaeil, who was headbutted and punched twice by one of the brothers after being accused of abusing their mother.
 Police officers Lydia Ward and Zachary Marsden were informed over the radio that the brother who headbutted Ismaeil was wearing a blue tracksuit.
 The officers headed to the terminal's car park payment station to make an arrest.
 The officers tried to move Amaaz away from the payment station in order to handcuff him, but he resisted.
 As they were struggling, Amaad started attacking the officers, kicking and punching officer Marsden six times.
-Amaaz broke free from the police and started attacking them, delivering ten punches to multiple officers, including one to the face of Lydia Ward.
+Amaaz broke free from the police and started attacking them, delivering ten punches to multiple officers, including one to the face of Ward.
 Amaaz put his arm on Marsden's neck from behind as he fell on the ground, resulting in Marsden deploying a taser against him.

 Footage from the scene also showed Amaaz striking firearms officer Cook two times with his elbow before being tased.
-As he was on the ground, officer Marsden kicked him in the head.
+As he was on the ground, Marsden kicked him in the head.
 Marsden justified this action in court, saying Amaaz was not listening to his commands to put his arms behind his back and was trying to get up so he had to "stun" him by striking his face.
 While the officer was kicking Amaaz's face, some bystanders were heard shouting; "stop kicking people," another said; "move back".
 Amaaz's mother tried to protect him by shielding his head with her hand.
 A nearby bystander filming the event was pepper sprayed.

 Immediate aftermath

-Body camera footage from the scene showed officer Ward, who was unarmed during the fight, crying as blood dripped from her face.
+Body camera footage from the scene showed Ward, who was unarmed during the fight, crying as blood dripped from her face.
 It was later confirmed that she suffered a broken nose.
 In total, four men, including the two brothers, were arrested at the airport.
 Three officers were injured and suffered various head injuries.
 A CT scan after incident revealed that Amaaz suffered a cyst on his brain.
 His lawyer said that he was "fighting for his life" in the hospital.
 Akhtar was also injured during the fight.
 Her injuries were reportedly caused by her being whipped by a taser that started a bleeding in her cheek.